PAESCAL-SciDAC5/task-notes-visualization/meeting-notes/vis-meeting-2022-10-17.md

 - Chris has fixed the problem in the CAM Reader.
 - Need to flip the coordinate because `lev = 0` is the top of model atmosphere and `lev = 1000` is the Earth's surface.
 - Chris will add the option to show the vertical coordinate in `ln(lev)`.
-- Chris will prepare a `conda` environment to allow Hui to install and play with ParaView on her Mac laptop with the new fixes and updates.
+- Chris will prepare a `conda` package to allow Hui to install and play with ParaView on her Mac laptop with the new fixes and updates.

 ## Using `Z3` or `PMID` as vertical coordinate to visualize 3D variables.